 - i.
 In November 2009, the IASB issued IFRS 9 "Financial Instruments: Classification and Measurement" ("IFRS 9").
 This standard introduces certain new requirements for classifying and measuring financial assets and liabilities and divides all financial assets that are currently in the scope of IAS 39 into two classifications, viz. those measured at amortized cost and those measured at fair value.
 In October 2010, the IASB issued a revised version of IFRS 9, "Financial Instruments" ("IFRS 9 R").
 The revised standard adds guidance on the classification and measurement of financial liabilities.
 IFRS 9 R requires entities with financial liabilities designated at fair value through profit or loss to recognize changes in the fair value due to changes in the liability's credit risk in other comprehensive income.
 However, if recognizing these changes in other comprehensive income creates an accounting mismatch, an entity would present the entire change in fair value within profit or loss.
 There is no subsequent recycling of the amounts recorded in other comprehensive income to profit or loss, but accumulated gains or losses may be transferred within equity. - IFRS 9 R is effective for fiscal years beginning on or after January 1, 2015.
 Earlier application is permitted.
 The Company is currently evaluating the impact that this new standard will have on its consolidated financial statements. - ii.
 In May 2011, the IASB issued IFRS 13 "Fair Value Measurements" ("IFRS 13").
 IFRS 13 defines fair value, provides single IFRS framework for measuring fair value and requires disclosure about fair value measurements.
-IFRS 13 is effective for annual periods beginning on or after January 1, iii.
+IFRS 13 is effective for annual periods beginning on or after January 1, 2013, with earlier application permitted.
+The Company has evaluated the requirements of IFRS 13 and does not believe that the adoption of this standard will have a material effect on its consolidated financial statements.

+iii.
 In May 2011, the IASB issued IFRS 10 "Consolidated Financial Statements" ("IFRS 10") which replaces consolidation requirements in IAS 27 "Consolidated and Separate Financial Statements" and SIC-12 "Consolidation - Special Purpose Entities" and builds on existing principles by identifying the concept of control as the determining factor in whether an entity should be included within the consolidated financial statements of the parent company.
 This pronouncement is effective for the annual period beginning on or after January 1, 2013 with earlier application permitted so long as each of this standard is applied together with other four standards as mentioned below: